micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/tcp_echo/index.md

   tcpecho
 nsh>
 ```
-The next step we will check the IP of the Olimex-STM32-E407 board, to do so you need to execute the next commands:
+In the following step we will check the IP of the Olimex-STM32-E407 board.
+To do so you need to execute the commands below:
 - Mount the PROC fyle system:
 ```
 mount -t procfs /proc